Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

-Immunosuppressant is a term used to describe a number of drugs or medicines that suppress or lower the body's ability to reject a transplanted organ.
+Immunosuppressant are drugs or medicines that lower the body's ability to reject a transplanted organ.
 Another term for these drugs is anti-rejection drugs.
-Examples of immunosuppressants used for kidney transplants are: cyclosporine, azathioprine, prednisone and FK 506.
+There are 2 types of immunosuppressants:

 When you get a kidney transplant, your body knows that the new kidney is foreign (that is, not originally part of your body).
 Your body will attack the new kidney and try to damage or destroy it.
 The immunosuppressant drugs suppress your body's ability to do this.
 The goal is to adjust these drugs to prevent rejection and to minimize any side effects of the drugs.